Kopilov/RCallerService/Readme.md

 # Example

-Start the service (in Docker by `docker run -it --net=host kopilov/rcallerservice:1.0.0` or directly on the system by `java -jar rcallerservice.jar`)
+Start the service (in Docker by `docker run -it --net=host kopilov/rcallerservice:1.0.0` or directly on the system by `java -jar rcallerservice.jar  --port=8080`)

 Prepare the script such as
 ```